-1.5°C scenario 4°C scenario Reference scenario IPCC RCP 1.9 to 2.6 IEA SDS / NZE2050 IPCC RCP4.5 to 6.0 IEA STEPS Estimated time frame 2030 Scope of analysis Nihon Chouzai and its consolidated subsidiaries emperature[°C] STEPS SDS NZE2050 0 2000 2100 1 Prepared with reference to IEA WEO 2021 2 The vertical axis shows the median projected temperature increase.
+1.5°C scenario 4°C scenario Reference scenario IPCC RCP 1.9 to 2.6 IEA SDS / NZE2050 IPCC RCP4.5 to 6.0 IEA STEPS Estimated time frame 20 30 Scope of analysis Nihon Chouzai and its consolidated subsidiaries

-Impact and countermeasures in the key risks/opportunities
+■ Impact and countermeasures in the key risks/opportunities

-Large : Matters expected to have an impact of +/-1% or more on gross profit or that may have a substantial financial impact
+: Matters expected to have an impact of +/-1% or more on gross profit or that may have a substantial financial impact Large

-Medium : Matters expected to have minor financial impact
+Medium: Matters expected to have minor financial impact

-Small : Matters expected to have minimal to no impact
+: Matters expected to have minimal to no impact Small

-Transition risk: Carbon pricing

-Projected financial impact by scenario

-Potential impact Increase in operating costs due to introduction of carbon tax, emissions trading program, etc. 4°C 1.5°C

-Small Large

-Counter- measures We will set and monitor reduction targets with CO2 emissions as a metric.
-In our pharmaceutical manufacturing and sales business, Nihon Generic is switching to carbon neutral LNG for all city gas use at its two Tsukuba plants and one research laboratory.
+Transition risk: Carbon pricing 5 La company to a company to the desired control of control of Projected financial impact by scenario Potential impact Increase in operating costs due to introduction of carbon tax, emissions trading program, etc. 4°C 1.5°C Impact ormodono trading program, etc. Small Large Counter- measures We will set and monitor reduction targets with CO2 emissions as a metric.
+In our pharmaceutical manufacturing and sales business, Nihon Generic has switched all of its gas use to carbon neutral LNG at its two Tsukuba plants and one research laboratory.
 In addition, we will move forward with adopting renewable energy, which has been already introduced in some of our facilities.

-Transition risk: Changes in energy cost Changes in the energy mix, including a shift to renewable Projected financial impact by scenario Potential energy, changes in the balance of electricity supply and 4°C 1.5°C demand, and the resulting surge in energy prices Small Large Counter- measures We are already shifting to environmentally friendly energy sources by installing in-house solar power generation systems at Nihon Generic's Tsukuba Plant No. 2 and Choseido Pharmaceutical's Headquarters Plant No. 2 in the Pharmaceutical Manufacturing and Sales Business, and we will continue to explore ways to expand our renewable energy power generation capacity going forward.
-In the Dispensing Pharmacy Business, we will prioritize energy-saving measures in our stores.
-We have already begun installing LED lights mainly in newly opened stores, and will gradually switch to LED lights in existing stores as well.
-In addition, we will look into introducing renewable energy.
+Transition Transition risk: Changes in energy cost D Changes in the energy mix, including a shift to renewable Projected financial impact by scenario Potential impact energy, changes in the balance of electricity supply and 4°C 1.5°C impact demand, and the resulting surge in energy prices Small Large Counter- measures We are already shifting to environmentally friendly energy sources generation systems at Nihon Generic's Tsukuba Plant No. 2 and 0 Headquarters Plant No. 2 in the Pharmaceutical Manufacturing ar continue to explore ways to expand our renewable energy power In the Dispensing Pharmacy Business, we will prioritize energy-sa already begun installing LED lights mainly in newly opened stores lights in existing stores as well.
+In addition, we will look into introduced Choseido Pharmace ad Sales Business, a generation capacity ving measures in ou , and will gradually s utical's nd we will going forward.
+Ir stores.
+We have witch to LED

-Transition risk: Changes in raw material prices

-Potential impact Price hikes resulting from changes in regulations and supply- Projected financial impact by scenario demand balance for blister packaging materials using plastic.
-Soaring transportation costs due to changes in the supply- 4°C 1.5°C demand balance of petroleum fuels Large Medium Counter- measures We have already switched all plastic bags used in our pharmacies customers to use reusable bags.
-Going forward, we will continue t plastic regulations and consider implementing further measures we remains our top priority.
-We will promote collaboration and engagement activities with our l supply chain.
-Example: Demonstration experiment to reduce the number of time o closely monitor den nile ensuring that me pusiness partners to velopments in edical safety optimize our
+Transition risk: Changes in raw material prices Price hikes resulting from changes in regulations and supply- Projected financial impact by scenario Potential impact demand balance for blister packaging materials using plastic.
+Soaring transportation costs due to changes in the supply- 4°C 1.5°C demand balance of petroleum fuels Large Medium Counter- measures We have already switched all plastic bags used in our pharmacies to biomass materials and encourage customers to use reusable bags.
+Going forward, we will continue to closely monitor developments in plastic regulations and consider implementing further measures while ensuring that medical safety remains our top priority.

-Physical risk: Spread of infectious diseases

-Increase in infectious diseases resulting from a rise in animal- Projected financial impact by scenario Potential borne infections stemming from rising temperatures and heavy 4°C 1.5°C impact rain and flooding, and losses resulting from refraining from medical examinations due to these factors.
-Medium Medium Counter- measures through online medication duidance and pharmaceutical delivery.
-In terms of store operations, we will
+Physical risk: Spread of infectious diseases Increase in infectious diseases resulting from a rise in animal- Projected financial Projected financial impact by scenario Potential borne infections stemming from rising temperatures and heavy 4°C 1.5°C impact rain and flooding, and losses resulting from refraining from medical examinations due to these factors.
+Medium Medium Counter- measures We provide online services, including an online medication guidance service, and will continue to strengthen our infrastructure to enable patients to access medical care without the need to visit a store through online medication guidance and pharmaceutical delivery.
+In terms of store operations, we will leverage our experience with the COVID-19 pandemic to develop a standardized system that ensures business continuity even during a pandemic.